rygramer/carboneentertainment/index.md

 [Carbone Entertainment](https://carboneentertainment.com/) is a talent agency that specializes in pairing you with the perfect artist, performer, and activity for your event.
-As a simple example, let’s say you are hosting your child’s birthday party and would like to hire the most amazing [Face Painter](https://carboneentertainment.com/service/face-painters/), Carbone connects you with that artist and handles the contracting, logistical coordination, and billing.
+As a simple example, let’s say you are hosting your child’s birthday party and would like to hire the most amazing [Balloon Artist](https://carboneentertainment.com/service/balloon-twisters/), Carbone connects you with that artist and handles the contracting, logistical coordination, and billing.
 Things get more complicated when the scale of the event increases to include many performers, a complicated venue, or an entire performance series across multiple days or months.

 In order to streamline the business operation, I created a custom Salesforce application to manage the sales and fulfillment processes from end-to-end.
 The platform centralizes the talent database, contract management system, and customer engagement platform.